-NOTE: These studies must be performed when the recipient is not acutely ill and is not on any medication which would decrease bowel motility.
+NOTE: These studies must be performed when the beneficiary is not acutely ill and is not on any medication which would decrease bowel motility.

-- C. Maintenance of weight and strength commensurate with the recipient's overall health status must require intravenous nutrition and must not be possible utilizing all of the following approaches: - 1.
-Modifying the nutrient composition of the enteral diet (e.g., lactose free, gluten free, low in long chain triglycerides, substitution with medium chain triglycerides, provision of protein as peptides or amino acids, etc.); and - 2.
-Utilizing pharmacologic means to treat the etiology of the malabsorption (e.g., pancreatic enzymes or bile salts, broad spectrum antibiotics for bacterial overgrowth, prokinetic medication for reduced motility, etc.). - D. Recipients who do not meet the criteria in B.1-6.b must meet criteria in C.1-2 (modification of diet and pharmacologic intervention) in addition to the following criteria: - 1.
-The recipient is malnourished (10 percent weight loss over three months or less and serum albumin less than or equal to 3.4 gm/dl); and - 2.
-A disease and clinical condition has been documented as being present and it has not responded to altering the manner of delivery of appropriate nutrients (e.g., slow infusion of nutrients through a tube with the tip located in the stomach or jejunum). - E. The following are some examples of moderate abnormalities which would require a failed trial of tube enteral nutrition before PN would be covered: - 1.
-Moderate fat malabsorption fecal fat exceeds 25 percent of oral/enteral intake on a diet of at least 50 gm fat/day as measured by a standard 72 hour fecal fat test;
+- Maintenance of weight and strength commensurate with the beneficiary's overall health status must require intravenous nutrition and must not be possible utilizing all of the following approaches: - Modifying the nutrient composition of the enteral diet (e.g., lactose free, gluten free, low in long chain triglycerides, substitution with medium chain triglycerides, provision of protein as peptides or amino acids, etc.); and - Utilizing pharmacologic means to treat the etiology of the malabsorption (e.g., pancreatic enzymes or bile salts, broad spectrum antibiotics for bacterial overgrowth, prokinetic medication for reduced motility, etc.). - Beneficiaries who do not meet the criteria in B.1-6.b must meet criteria in C.1-2 (modification of diet and pharmacologic intervention) in addition to the following criteria: - The beneficiary is malnourished (10 percent weight loss over three months or less and serum albumin less than or equal to 3.4 gm/dl); and

+- A disease and clinical condition has been documented as being present and it has not responded to altering the manner of delivery of appropriate nutrients (e.g., slow infusion of nutrients through a tube with the tip located in the stomach or jejunum). - The following are some examples of moderate abnormalities which would require a failed trial of tube enteral nutrition before PN would be covered: - Moderate fat malabsorption fecal fat exceeds 25 percent of oral/enteral intake on a diet of at least 50 gm fat/day as measured by a standard 72 hour fecal fat test; - Diagnosis of malabsorption with objective confirmation by methods other than 72 hour fecal fat test (e.g., Sudan stain of stool, dxylose test, etc.); - Gastroparesis which has been demonstrated: - Radiographically or scintigraphically as described in Subsection B above with the isotope or pellets failing to reach the jejunum in three to six hours; or - By manometric motility studies with results consistent with an abnormal gastric emptying, and which is unresponsive to prokinetic medication. - A small bowel motility disturbance which is unresponsive to prokinetic medication, demonstrated with a gastric to right colon transit time between three to six hours;